Serial comma: Ambiguity

-leaves the possibility that Betty is both a maid and a cook (with "a maid and a cook" read as a unit, in apposition to Betty).
-So in this case neither the serial-comma style nor the no-serial-comma style resolves the ambiguity.
+leaves the possibility that Betty is both a maid and a cook (with "a maid and a cook" read as an appositive phrase).
+In this case, neither the serial-comma style—nor the no-serial-comma style—resolves the ambiguity.
 A writer who intends a list of three distinct people (Betty, maid, cook) may create an ambiguous sentence, regardless of whether the serial comma is adopted.
-Furthermore, if the reader is unaware of which convention is being used, both versions are always ambiguous.
+Furthermore, if the reader is unaware of which convention is being used, both styles can be ambiguous in cases such as this.

 These forms (among others) would remove the ambiguity: